 I also discovered that Dad had a subtle sense of humour.
-One day while walking back from the Alliance Hotel, we saw a woman with flaming red hair, and I commented on how beautiful it was.
+One day while walking home from the Alliance Hotel, we saw a woman with flaming red hair, and I commented on how beautiful it was.
 In reply to my asking what colour it was, Dad told me that it was ‘strawberry blonde’.

 “What’s mine?”
 I asked.

 Later I would learn that my parent’s relationship was doomed from the start due to the fact that my father was already married with three children when he met my mother.
 His wife was a Catholic, so any suggestion of a divorce was out of the question, which left my parents no other alternative than to ‘live in sin’.
 I’m sure this would have triggered my mother’s insecurity, especially knowing that her situation would result in a certain amount of disgrace.
-After emotional outbursts, she would disappear for indefinite lengths of time, perhaps looking for that security.
+After emotional outbursts, she would disappear for indefinite lengths of time, perhaps looking for that security she craved.
 But despite all the separations, she always came back to Dad.